nodejs/admin/Moderation-Policy.md

 Temporary Interaction Limits][] on any GitHub repository in the Node.js GitHub Organizations.

-Any Collaborator may request that the Moderation Team enable the Temporary Interaction Limits by posting an issue to the moderation repository.
+Any Member may request that the Moderation Team enable the Temporary Interaction Limits by posting an issue to the moderation repository.
 If the Moderation Team chooses not to do so, then a comment explaining why that decision was made must be added to the moderation repository thread.